Land use, above-ground arthropod diversity and arthropod-affected processes

 - The diversity of the deadwood insect community is higher on native tree species compared to ‘exotic’ tree species.

 - The diversity of the deadwood insect community is higher in natural forests compared to managed forests.

 - The composition of the deadwood insect community changes during the course of the deadwood decomposition process.

 - Abundance and diversity of deadwood insects have a positive influence on the decomposition rate.

-One emergence trap (half round metal arch with dark cloth attached to its sides, see picture B) was installed on one log per tree species in 2010.
+One emergence trap (half-round metal arch with dark cloth attached to its sides, see picture B) was installed on one log per tree species in 2010.
 The emergence traps are equipped with transparent sampling jars, in which the freshly emerged deadwood insects are caught.
-At the end of each year, the emergence traps are moved by 30 cm on the log to enable new colonization at the old position of the emergence trap.
+At the end of each year, the emergence traps are moved by 30 cm on the log to enable new colonisation at the old position of the emergence trap.